 Unfried sausage will keep in the fridge for up to a week.

-This vegan sausage recipe was inspired by the one for "Soy Sausage" in Cafe Flora Cookbook, by Catherine Geier and Carol Brown (read my review).
+Inspired by the recipe for "Soy Sausage" in Cafe Flora Cookbook, by Catherine Geier and Carol Brown (read my review).